Wolsten/ARTE/readme.md

 ## Todos

 * Filter keys triggering buffering - done 13/7/21
-* Confirm the Helpers.isCustom methiod is correctly defeind
+* Confirm the Helpers.isCustom methiod is correctly defined
+* Can make inline work across blocks - should be limited to single blocks
+* Make reselection work after block formatting - requires extension to set cursor to pass in two blocks
+* Reinstate active buttons when formatted

 ## Acknowledgements